Zervynos

 Zervynos is an ethnographic village in the Varėna district, Lithuania.
 It is situated within the territory of the Dzūkija National Park near the Ūla River.
 The Saint Petersburg–Warsaw Railway runs through this village.
 Zervynos has 48 homesteads; 8 homesteads and 32 separate buildings are officially declared ethnographic monuments.
 The village was among the sites short-listed for nomination for the UNESCO World Heritage Site.
 Though the village is isolated by the Dainava Forest, it is a busy place during summer as tourists kayaking in the Ūla River pass through the settlement.

 Zervynos village is located c.
 17 km from Varėna, 15 km from Marcinkonys, 7 km from Pauosupė (the nearest settlement).

+Etymology

+The name Zervynos is of uncertain origin.
+There are some lakes in southern Lithuanian called Zervynas, Zervylios.
+It may be of Sudovian origin and it is possibly a cognate to žerventi 'to stream rapidly', жерело 'a river mouth', жерело, джерело 'a source'.
+Otherwise, it may be a cognate to gervė and Semigallian dzerve 'a crane'.

 History

 Zervynos was first mentioned in written sources in 1742.
 However, 24 campsites, dating from the Stone and Iron Ages, show that people lived in the area for much longer time.
 Inhabitants were mostly fishers, hunters, gatherers of many of the forest's goods.
 In the 18th century, the village was divided by the Ūla River: the right bank was in the Varėna eldership of Trakai Voivodeship while the left side was in the Kaniava eldership of Vilnius Voivodeship.
 The right bank evolved from a village owned by a noble and the left bank from a settlement of forest workers.
 Combined, both sides had about 10 homesteads and a hundred inhabitants.